bookalope/InDesign-CEP/README.md

 ## Requirements

-The extension requires and supports Adobe InDesign versions 11–14.
+The extension requires and supports Adobe InDesign versions 13–14, which relates to CC 2018-9.
 However, while the extension may run on older versions that hasn’t been tested in depth.

 ## Coding